 You can also export all installed packages to a text file and install them later on a freshly installed Arch Linux.
 For details, check the following guide:

-2. List installed packages in Alpine Linux using apk command
+2. Get list of installed packages using apk command in Alpine Linux

 Apk, short for Alpine Package Manager, is the default package manager for Alpine Linux.

 The command to view the list of installed packages in Alpine Linux is:

 If you want to view the list of installed packages with along with version number and package description, use

 -vv flag like below:

 lm_sensors-3.4.0-r6 - Collection of user space tools for general SMBus access and hardware monitoring. man-1.14.3-r0 - dummy package for upgrade compatibility. this can safely be removed libcrypto1.1-1.1.1i-r0 - Crypto library from openssl libssl1.1-1.1.1i-r0 - SSL shared libraries [...]